|

 • Source roles - origin, edge, index, agent.
 Multiple observers can report the same retrieval from different vantage points.

-• Cross-observer correlation - the OA-Telemetry-ID HTTP header links events from different reporters into one corroborated retrieval.
+• Cross-observer correlation - the Content-Telemetry-ID HTTP header links events from different reporters into one corroborated retrieval.

 • Multi-session attribution - prior_session_ids links research, comparison, and purchase sessions into a full journey.